How should Christians think about politics, and should we care about it at all?

 Bruce Ashford answers these questions (and more) in his book Letters to an American Christian (B&H, 2018).
 In it, Ashford helps everyday Christians think carefully about how Christianity informs what it means to be an America.

-Here are seven quotes from Ashford’s book on faith and politics.
+Here are five quotes from Ashford’s book on faith and politics.

-The more we pledge allegiance to Christ, the better citizens of the United States of America we’ll become.Click to tweet
+The more we pledge allegiance to Christ, the better citizens of the Unites States of America we’ll become.Click to tweet

 On our ultimate allegiances.